+The designer will specify OM3 optical fiber for the desktop.
 Mechanical optical fiber terminations are preferred at the work area outlet.
-Verify with ITS/CNS the exact connector requirements for the planned installation.
+Verify with IT the exact connector requirements for the planned installation.

-16. Intra Building Optical Fiber Testing, Labeling and Acceptance Requirements
+16. Intra-Building Optical Fiber Testing, Labeling, and Acceptance Requirements

-Optical Fiber Testing, Labeling and Acceptance Requirements - Intra building optical fibers shall be tested using a tester and power meter that is specified to test links at short distances.
-Test and label the optical fiber to the manufacturer's system requirements, TIA/EIA 568-B standard's requirements and UNM specifications.
-Verify labeling is consistent with numerical alignment of fibers Power meter test results (attenuation) and OTDR traces shall be submitted to CNS two weeks prior to occupancy.
+Optical Fiber Testing, Labeling, and Acceptance Requirements - Intra-building optical fibers shall be tested using a tester, and power meter that is specified to test links at short distances.
+Test, and label the optical fiber to the manufacturer's system requirements, TIA/EIA 568-B standard requirements, and UNM specifications.

+Verify labeling is consistent with the numerical alignment of fibers.
+Power meter test results (attenuation), and OTDR traces shall be submitted to IT two weeks before occupancy.
 Bi-directional testing is required for all links.

-Optical fiber coupler/panel insert colors:

-Single Mode - Blue
+Optical fiber coupler/panel insert colors: Single Mode - Blue

-Laser Optimized Multi model 50 Um- Aqua Multi Mode - Tan
+Laser Optimized Multimode, 50 Um- Aqua Multimode - Tan

-All FDU's and optical fiber connectors are to be labeled using an electronically printed label.
+All FDUs and optical fiber connectors shall be labeled using an electronically printed label.
 An adhesive shall be secured to the FDU door.
-All FDU's are to be labeled sequentially on equipment racks.
+All FDUs shall be labeled sequentially on equipment racks.

-All contractors for optical fiber cabling systems shall be selected from the list of contractors approved on UNM RFP 779 and are project approved by UNM ITS/CNS.
-Project approval by UNM ITS/CNS is subject to the contractors workload at UNM, past performance and technical capabilities.
-The selected contractor shall employ a RCDD who is the contractor's site project manager, primary point of contact and the contractor representative at project meetings.
+All contractors for optical fiber cabling systems shall be selected from the list of UNM ITapproved contractors.
+Project approval by UNM IT is subject to the contractor's workload at UNM, past performance, and technical capabilities.
+The selected contractor shall employ an RCDD who is the contractor's site project manager, a primary point of contact, and the contractor representative at project meetings.

-Acceptable Testers: Fluke DTX 1800 for Intra building testing procedures..
-Others testers are acceptable with prior approval by CNS.
+Acceptable Testers: Fluke DTX 1800 for Intra building testing procedures.
+Other testers are acceptable with prior approval by IT.